 NCSM plans to set up Science City in Guwahati soon

-The National Council of Science Museums (NCSM), which is under the Union Ministry of Culture, is planning to set up a Science City in Assam's Guwahati soon, NCSM Director General A B Chowdhury has said.
-Chowdhury, while speaking on 'Traditional Indian Craft Storehouse of Scientific Knowledge' at the fifth India International Science Festival here on Thursday, said the Science City in Kolkata has helped build awareness among the youth.
+The National Council of Science Museums (NCSM), which is under the Union Ministry of Culture, is planning to establish a Science City in Assam's Guwahati soon, NCSM Director General A B Chowdhury said here on Thursday.
+Chowdhury, while speaking on 'Traditional Indian Craft Storehouse of Scientific Knowledge' at the fifth India International Science Festival here, said the Science City in Kolkata has helped build awareness among the youth.

 He said new shows on the universe are regularly being added to the Science City's list of programmes, which are "evoking interest among the people".
 "We now plan to set up a Science City in Guwahati in the near future," Chowdhury said.